Methylene Blue and the Potential for Neuroprotection

 Another way in which methylene blue helps promote neuron health is through increased mitochondrial function – the powerhouses of our cells where energy is created.

-Studies on animals suggest that supplementing with methylene blue leads to improved metabolic activity, better production of molecules needed for energy synthesis, and greater efficiency in using oxygen molecules — all important factors for keeping neurons alive and healthy.
+Studies on animals suggest that supplementing with methylene blue leads to improved metabolic activity, better production of molecules needed for energy synthesis, and greater in using oxygen molecules — all important factors for keeping neurons alive and healthy.

 Overall, these findings show how valuable methylene blue can be for protecting our brains from neuronal damage.